Gbemisayo1/Week-2-3/README.md

 - **assets/**
   A folder containing all image files and other media resources used in the project.

+- **Reflection on design.pdf**
+  A pdf that explains the reasoning behind the website and who it is meant to empower

 note that all the css file have consistent styling for repeting elements like the body, header and navigation styling.

 ---